binaryphile/binaryphile.github.io/_posts/2018-09-13-approach-bash-like-a-developer-part-23-passing-arguments.md

 individually.
 Better still, we could eval them together as a single string, since bash allows multiple assignments on one line.

-Two observations: one, *eval*'ing the assignments would create globals if we didn't force it with the *local* keyword.
+Two observations: first, *eval*'ing the assignments would create globals if we didn't force it with the *local* keyword.
 While we may have already declared locals for the arguments when specifying default values, the caller isn't constrained from feeding our function other